Thank you for reading our post, please rate this article at the end.

 The US has plenty of readily available public parks where you can set camp, but not so for Mexico.
 You might find a free spot, only to realize it’s private land.

-Now, some landowners may not be so forgiving or graceful, and it’s easy to become a target for anyone that’s up to no good.
+Now, some landowners may not be so forgiving or graceful, and it’s easy to become a target for anyone who’s up to no good.

 So, start your RVing by sticking to the already-established RV parks.